NeutrinoCodes/Examples/README.md

 To edit the *global* settings, on VScode go to the left bar: push the **Extensions** button and select the Uncrustify extension.
 Then go to **Manage --> Extension Settings** (gear-like icon) and edit the `settings.json` file by clicking one of the links in that section.
 This will set the Uncrustify code formatter globally in all your VScode projects (but still with per-project custom uncrustify configuration files).

-To edit the *project* settings, open `settings.json` file in the `.vscode` you created for Neutrino (the hidden directory inside the `NeutrinoCodes` directory, see *Installation*) and put the same lines in it.
+To edit the *project* settings, open `settings.json` file in the `.vscode` you created for the Neutrino examples (the hidden directory inside the `examples` directory, see *Installation* on the Neutrino library instructions) and put the same lines in it.
 This will set Uncrustify as code formatter (together with the configuration file we provide) only for the Neutrino project.

 © Alessandro LUCANTONIO, Erik ZORZIN - 2018-2020